Dree0313/SQL/06_projects/Student Registration Data Cleanup & Analysis & SQL Drills/ReadMe.md

     term VARCHAR(20)
 );

-You can insert sample data like this (add more later if you want):
+You can insert sample data like this:

 INSERT INTO registrations VALUES
 (1, 101, 501, 'Fall2025'),